 Lilac: Pangu Lagoon.
 After being rescued from Brevon's torture and recovering, the Magister sends Lilac to Pangu Lagoon to investigate a cave containing matter similar to what was used to build Serpentine's mech.

-Carol: Trap Hangout.
+Carol: Trap Hideout.
 After Lilac and Carol have a falling out, Carol and Milla go to the Red Scarves' hideout to confront Spade.

 Milla: Aqua Tunnel.
 It's her stage 1, replacing Dragon Valley; its context is as-yet unknown.
-The graphics look somewhat similar to the Shang Tu prison the girls get imprisoned in; Milla does break out alone to look for Torque in the other character's stories, but that happens between her stages 4 and 5, and there's no word on whether her Adventure Mode would re-order Aqua Tunnel as such.
+The graphics look somewhat similar to the Shang Tu prison the girls get imprisoned in; Milla does break out alone to look for Torque in the other character's stories, but that happens between her stages 4 and 5 (the positions of the according tracks on the OST seem to support this), and there's no word on whether her Adventure Mode would re-order Aqua Tunnel as such.

 High Speed Battle: Natch.
 Lilac normally does this on foot, Carol rides her motorcycle and Milla either on foot or with someone else's support.